datagovuk/guidance/dataset_form.md

 ### Publisher

+Select the organization that publishes this data.
+The only available options on this list are the publishers that you are an Editor or Admin for.

 ### Contact details

 When you select the publisher in the drop down list, the contact details from our records associated with the publisher will be displayed.
 If these details are not suitable for this particular dataset, then you can edit them here and they are stored as an exception.